1815565/GTAvatar-Efficient-Garment-Transfer-for-Aligned-Avatars/README.md

 ```

 ## Dataset preparation
-Due to license issues, we cannot publicly distribute our preprocessed ZJU-MoCap and PeopleSnapshot data.
-Please follow the instructions of [ARAH](https://github.com/taconite/arah-release) to download and preprocess the datasets.
+Please follow the instructions of [ExAvatar](https://github.com/mks0601/ExAvatar_RELEASE) to preprocess the datasets.
-For PeopleSnapshot, we use the optimized SMPL parameters from Anim-NeRF [here](https://drive.google.com/drive/folders/1tbBJYstNfFaIpG-WBT6BnOOErqYUjn6V?usp=drive_link).
+Please follow the instructions of [Instant-NVR](https://github.com/zju3dv/instant-nvr) to to run SCHP (Self-Correction for Human Parsing) in order to get semantic files.

 ## Training
 To train new networks from scratch, run